Hiking couple at the watchtower in Nierstein, © Dominik Ketz© Dominik Ketz

 St. Martin's Cathedral

-"This cathedral above the Rhine valley would have remained in my memory in all its power and grandeur, even if I had never seen it again," wrote the writer Anna Seghers.
-The immense cathedral still gives the city its face a thousand years after its construction, and it has shaped its history.
-Mainz, at the intersection of ancient trade routes, became the ecclesiastical center north of the Alps with the work of St. Boniface starting in 746/47; it received the title "Holy See" during the reign of Willigis (975-1011) in Mainz.
-Willigis,…
+“This cathedral above the Rhine Valley would have remained etched in my memory in all its power and grandeur, even if I had never seen it again,” wrote the writer Anna Seghers.
+Even a millennium after its construction, the Mainz Cathedral significantly shapes the cityscape and history of Mainz.
+At the intersection of important trade and transportation routes, the city developed, thanks to the activities of Saint Boniface from 746/47, into the ecclesiastical center north of the Alps and was granted the honorary title "Holy See"…

 Gutenberg Monument